Global Affairs Canada’s funding processes for international assistance

 - If funding is provided, the funding agreement will be a grant or contribution.
 According to the Treasury Board of Canada Secretariat’s Policy on Transfer Payments and Directive on Transfer Payments, grants and contributions cannot provide a profit to the recipient.

-The department provides institutional support to some multilateral organizations to support their operations.
-This funding is not project specific, and it is provided in the form of a grant.
+The Department provides institutional support to some multilateral organizations to support their operations.
+This funding is not intented for a specific project, and it is provided in the form of a grant.
 (Note: Multilateral organizations are those organizations created by treaties between states.
 Canada holds a seat on the board of most of the multilateral organizations it funds.)

-In certain cases, the government of a developing country produces a plan through which donors can provide funding for a specific initiative, or a particular sector, or the overall operations of that government.
-The recipient government demonstrates capacity in public financial management and commits to achieving certain results.
-In addition to the identified development results, this type of funding helps build the governance capacity of the recipient government, allowing them to better manage services for their citizens and for their citizens to recognize their own government’s accountability for providing those services.
+In certain cases, the government of a developing country sets out a framework through which donors can provide funding for a specific initiative, or a particular sector, or the overall operations of that government.
+The recipient government demonstrates capacity in public financial management and commits to achieving specific outcomes .
+In addition to achieving targeted development objectives, , this type of funding helps strengthen the governance capacity of the recipient government.
+It enables improved management of public services while fostering greater recognition by citizens of the role and responsibilities assumed by their government in delivering these services.
 Sometimes a trust fund managed by a third party, such as the World Bank, is also used for this purpose.

 Circumstances sometimes indicate that the most effective approach to a particular development challenge is to work with a specific multilateral organization.
-In this case, the department can invite an organization to submit a proposal.
-As specified in agreements with multilateral organizations, they can use their own proposal formats and documentation with all donors.
+In this case, the Department can invite an organization to submit a proposal.
+Pursuant to the agreements established with multilateral organizations, these organizations may use their own proposal templates and documentation when engaging with all donors.

 A multilateral organization may also submit an unsolicited proposal through this process.

-The department can target a specific CSO with an invitation to submit a proposal for an initiative that aims to achieve specific high-level development results.
-Sometimes, that organization already has a successful initiative in place that the department wishes to see extended to new areas.
+The Department can target a specific Civil Society Organization (CSO) with an invitation to submit a proposal for an initiative that aims to achieve specific high-level development results.
+Sometimes, that organization already has a successful initiative in place that the Department wishes to see extended to new areas.
 Sometimes there is only one CSO already working with a particular local organization, or in a specific sector in an isolated or insecure geographic region.
-There may be a crisis or other circumstances that require a timely response, and the fastest and most efficient way of delivering assistance is by targeting a specific CSO that is already on the ground and has proven its capacity to achieve the desired type of results.
+A crisis or other circumstances may require a rapid intervention.
+In such contexts, the fastest and most efficient way of delivering assistance is by targeting a specific CSO that is already on the ground and has proven its capacity to achieve the desired results.

-CSOs targeted in a Department-Initiated process receive a formal letter or email of invitation, signed by the director of the program issuing the invitation.
-The provision of funding is never guaranteed until the department accepts the proposal and signs a financial instrument with the organization.
-The invited CSO may choose to decline the invitation, but if it accepts, it is still necessary for the invited applicant to design the initiative and submit a complete application package using the application form provided with the invitation.
+The CSO targeted in a Department-Initiated process receives a formal letter of invitation, signed by the director of the relevant program .
+The provision of funding is never guaranteed until the Department has accepted the proposal and signed a financial instrument with the organization.
+The invited CSO may choose to decline the invitation, but if it accepts, it is required to design the initiative and submit a complete application package using the application form provided with the invitation.
 The submitted proposal is then assessed on its own merits.

 Some initiatives require specific credentials and/or experience that few civil society organizations (CSOs) have.
-Based on pre-defined criteria, we can invite a small number of them to each submit a proposal for an initiative with the intent to fund 1 or more projects.
+Based on pre-defined criteria, the Department can invite a small number of organizations to each submit a proposal for an initiative with the intent to fund one or more projects.

-The application process can be done in 1 step (full proposals are requested upfront) or 2 steps (concept notes are first requested, then 1 or more CSOs are invited to each submit a full proposal).
-We assess the proposals both on their own merits and through a comparative analysis.
+The application process can be done in 1 step (where full proposals are requested upfront) or 2 steps (concept notes are first requested, and then one or more CSOs are invited to submit a full proposal).
+The submitted proposals are assessed both on their own merits and through a comparative analysis.

 Humanitarian assistance